 For Domino’s contributing design director, Rachel Lasserre, simplicity is key when it comes to not breaking the bank on furniture for her 6-month-old daughter, Frances.
 “We have a Jenny Lind crib in the same style that my mom had when I was a baby, and that my sister had for my nieces and nephew,” she says.
 “I love that it has some family history to it.
 It’s traditional in style, but the black hue we chose gives it some edge.
 I can’t get over how affordable it is, while still appearing luxe.
 I just swapped out the plastic wheels it came with for brass ones, and it’s turned out great.”

 Kelly and Jeff Mindell of design blog Studio DIY are on the same page.
 “I was drawn to the Jenny Lind crib because it evoked a feeling of pure childhood magic—like the crib you’d find if you walked into the pages of a classic storybook,” says Kelly.
 “We wanted our son Arlo’s nursery to be infused with layers of texture, and the details on the railings played into that perfectly.
 I can’t imagine having a different crib in his room and would absolutely choose it again.”

 When Jessie De Lowe, cofounder of wellness website How You Glow, was deciding on a crib for her guest room–turned–Cali-cool nursery, she landed on a bed that was both stylish and sustainable.
 The Oeuf Sparrow crib is Greenguard certified, which ensures that the piece was manufactured with low chemical emissions.

-“I was drawn to the Oeuf Sparrow crib because of the beautiful, natural design.
-I love how the crib can fit into any space,” Lowe tells Domino.
+“I was drawn to the Oeuf Sparrow because of the beautiful, natural design.
+I love how the crib can fit into any space,” explains De Lowe.
 “We have moved since purchasing it and had no doubt that it would work perfectly in any nursery.
 The fact that it is eco-friendly and converts into a toddler bed sealed the deal.”